 Reading is at the core of our curriculum at St Anthony's.
 Our standards demonstrate that our reading curriculum has clear impact in all three key stages.
-As part of our Reading Curriculum in 2019-2010 all our children are exposed to:
+As part of our Reading Curriculum all our children are exposed to:

 Guided reading or novel study lessons.

 Individual reading experiences.

 Visits to our two in school libraries weekly by all classes using our electronic library systems.